 Thin-film and printed batteries, which have customizable shapes, flexible form factors, and ultra-low weight, are enabling new functionality for electronic products such as smart cards, radio frequency identification (RFID), and sensors, analysts say.

-In terms of market potential, NanoMarkets report projects that the thin film and printed battery markets will be driven primarily by RFID, which by 2015 will generate $4.6 billion; smartcards, which will generate $346 million; and sensors, which will generate $434 million.
+In terms of market potential, NanoMarkets report projects that the thin film and printed battery markets will be driven primarily RFID, which by 2015 will generate $4.6 billion; smart cards, which will generate $346 million; and sensors, which will generate $434 million, NanoMarkets experts say.

-Many players in this space are smaller firms, yet such large firms as Dow Chemical, Intel, and NEC have invested in this market.
+While many of the players in this space are smaller firms, several big name firms including Air Products, Dow Chemical, Intel, and NEC have invested in this market.